 Increasing your pension payments will impact the ability of your pension to sustain itself or grow.

-The taxable amount of the pension income must be included in your tax return and will be taxed at your marginal tax rate.
+The taxable amount of the pension income must be included in your tax return and will be taxed at your marginal tax rate if you under 60 years of age.
 Increasing your pension payments will increase the amount that is assessable.
 You will be entitled to a 15% tax offset to help reduce any tax liability.

 Tailor Alert: